au-research/raido/doc/code/standard.md

 ### Postgres
-The actually encoding of `TEXT`/`VARCHAR` values depends on the encoding config of the DB.
+The actual encoding of `TEXT`/`VARCHAR` values depends on the encoding config of the DB.

 Raido database has these config values: